ovotech/go-sync/adapters/opsgenie/schedule/README.md

 	svc := gosync.New(scheduleAdapter)

-	// Synchronise an on-call list with something else. anotherServiceAdapter := someAdapter.New()
+	// Synchronise the participants of a schedule with something else. anotherServiceAdapter := someAdapter.New()

 	err = svc.SyncWith(context.Background(), anotherServiceAdapter)